tejal29/grepg/README.md

 #Advanced usage
 `grepg -s` does a simple 'or' on the search term specified on command line and cheat descriptions.
 In order to get finer results, you can change the `match_op` to 'and'
 You can do that on command line via `--match-op`.
-The below command gives one macth result instead of 2 shown in [#Search for a specific string].
+The below command gives one macth result instead of 2 shown in #search-for-a-specific-string.

 ```
 $ grepg -u tejal29 -t scala -s 'case class' --match-op and